 - Leave for a worker’s temporary care for children.

 - Leave for a parent in the form of shortening of normal working hours by up to one quarter if the child is paid a nursing allowance.

 Parental Leave Act, 1995 (as amended), §§ 5-9.

-A parent who needs to care for his or her child when the regular caregiver becomes ill or infected has the right to leave, even if the parent is not entitled to temporary parental allowance due to:
+A parent who needs to care for their child when the regular caregiver becomes ill or infected has the right to leave, even if the parent is not entitled to temporary parental allowance due to the:

 Section 3 of the Social Security Code.

 In addition to those discussed, employees may be entitled to various other kinds of leave, either under law or under the terms of a collective bargaining agreement, including: